danielchen115/smart-shuffle/README.md

 A heuristic-based "shuffle" play that tunes itself based on skipped songs and listening times.

 ## Approach
 Popular recommender systems such as content-based and collaborative filtering rely on a history of user behaviour and/or the behaviour of other users.
-However this is not always feasible.
+However, this is not always feasible.

 Smart Shuffle demonstrates a recommender system that does **not** rely on a dataset and can quickly ramp up from a cold start using a heuristic scoring system.
 Its implementation is described below: